-James Cochran, head chef/owner at 12:51, told us about Ovo (short for Outdoor Versatile Oven), a brand of kamado barbecues that come in some eye-catching colours, such as this tangerine colourway.
+James Cochran, head chef/owner at 12:51, told us about Ovo (short for Outdoor Versatile Oven), a brand of kamado barbecues that come in some eye-catching colours, such as this fire engine red one.
 “It’s very portable, measuring just 32 cm in diameter, so it’s great to take to the beach, park, or woods,” he says.
 “A great essential for outdoor camping material too, but good for smaller gardens as well.
 You can tuck it away no problem once you’ve used it.”

 Best-rated gas barbecue

-Hilary Anderson and Jack Rowbottom, who cook under the moniker The BBQ Lads, recommended this four-burner gas BBQ by Char-Broil due to the infrared capabilities.
+Hilary Anderson and Jack Rowbottom, who cook as The BBQ Lads, recommended a four-burner gas BBQ by Char-Broil due to the infrared capabilities.
 “It really works,” they say.
 “The heat is evenly distributed across the grill so you get no hot spots or cold spots, and everything stays cooked to its juicy best.”
 Anderson and Rowbottom noted the ceramic “sear burner” on the side, which lets you heat up to 400 degrees in seven minutes.
 “You can get perfect sear marks and juicy pink meat.”